patternfly/patternfly-org/README.md

 ### Build

-The new v6 site can be built with:
+The site can be built with:

-    yarn build:v6
+    yarn build

 The static assets get copied to build/patternfly-org.